yuanzhubi/params_pack/README.md

 7.erase;

-8.swap for two positionsin the parameters pack;
+8.swap for two positions in the parameters pack;

 9.reverse the order of the types in the parameters pack;